-- Early Childhood Screening
+- Hearing Screening Home

-The MDH hearing screening recommendations found on this website are for screening children after the newborn hearing screening period (i.e., 2 months through 20 years).
-In addition to resources found on these MDH webpages, screening programs may refer to the Guidelines for Hearing Screening After the Newborn Period to Kindergarten Age, developed by EHDI, C&TC, and the EHDI community advisory committee.
+The MDH hearing screening recommendations found on this website are for screening children after the newborn hearing screening period (i.e., two months through 20 years).
+In addition to resources found on these MDH webpages, screening programs may refer to the Early Hearing Detection and Intervention (EHDI) Guidelines for Hearing Screening After the Newborn Period to Kindergarten Age (PDF).
 These guidelines provide tools for health history and hearing screening procedures, including pure tone audiometry, otoacoustic emissions screening, and tympanometry.